lkwq007/stablediffusion-infinity/readme.md

 ```

 Watch the log for the url to open in your browser.
 Choose the one that starts with http://127.0.0.1:8888/

-Once in jupyter lab, run the noteboook "stablediffusion_infinity.ipynb"

 ## FAQs